MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

 ms.date: 04/14/2021
 ms.service: active-directory
 ms.topic: article
+author:
+ms.author:
 ms.custom: devx-track-java
 ---

 # Azure AD Spring Boot Starter client library for Java

-This article describes the features, issues, workarounds, and diagnostic steps to be aware of when you use the Azure Active Directory starter.
+This article describes the features, issues, workarounds, and diagnostic steps to be aware of when you use the Spring Boot Starter for Azure Active Directory (Azure AD).

 When you're building a web application, identity and access management will always be foundational pieces.
 Azure offers a cloud-based identity service that has deep integration with the rest of the Azure ecosystem.

-Although Spring Security makes it easier to secure your Spring-based applications, it's not tailored to a specific identity provider.
+Although Spring Security makes it easy to secure your Spring-based applications, it's not tailored to a specific identity provider.
 The `azure-spring-boot-starter-active-directory` (`aad-starter` for short) provides the most optimal way to connect your web application to an Azure Active Directory (Azure AD) tenant and protect your resource server with Azure AD.
 It uses the Oauth 2.0 protocol to protect web applications and resource servers.

 [Package (Maven)](https://mvnrepository.com/artifact/com.azure.spring/azure-spring-boot-starter-active-directory) | [API reference documentation](https://azure.github.io/azure-sdk-for-java/springboot.html#azure-spring-boot) | [Product documentation](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory) | [Samples](https://github.com/Azure/azure-sdk-for-java/tree/azure-spring-boot_3.1.0/sdk/spring/azure-spring-boot-samples)